baleboy/kaggle_titanic/README.md

-# Predicting Titanic survivors based on passenger data
+# Predicting Titanic survivors using machine learning

-This is my first application of machine learning techniques.
-The goal is to predict whether a passenger survived the sinking of the Titanic based on his or her passenger information.
-The dataset comes from [Kaggle](https://www.kaggle.com/c/titanic) and is used as an introduction to machine learning competitions.

-There are plenty of iPython notebooks out there that walk you through the data processing steps, so I won't go too much into details (you can check the code for that).
-I did try to come up with solutions by myself before looking them up, and in most cases I did.
+A machine learning web application that uses historical passenger data to predict whether someone would have survived the sinking of the Titanic.

+Originally this was my attempt to solve the Kaggle challenge ["Titanic: machine learning from disaster"](https://www.kaggle.com/c/titanic), but it became an experiment to create an end-to-end machine learning application.

+You can try it at this [link](https://titanic-kaggle.herokuapp.com/).

+## How it Works

+The goal of the application is to predict whether a hypothetical passenger (possibly based on the user's personal details) would have survived the sinking of the Titanic.
+It is composed of a training module that learns the relation between various passenger details and their survival outcome and a web application that uses the trained model to make a prediction on new passenger information.

+All the modules except the web front-end are written in Python, and the web application runs on Flask.

-## Implementation
+## Training

 The script `train.py` processes the data, trains a few models and picks the best one to generate the prediction for the target set.
 The model and other helper functions needed to infer the data are saved in a pickle file.
 The script `predict.py` loads the trained model and helper functions and uses them to predict the results on a given dataset.
+This is mainly used to generate the Kaggle submission (the best score I could achieve was **0.78947**).

+There are plenty of resources on how to organize a machine learning project for this particular problem, so I won't go into too many details.
+I did try to figure things out on my own as much as possible.
+Below is a summary of the main techniques I used.

 ### Data Processing